 - Information about services and how to complain was available and easy to understand.
-Improvements were made to the quality of care as a result of complaints and concerns. - Patients said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - There was a clear leadership structure and staff felt supported by management.
-The practice proactively sought feedback from staff and patients, which it acted on. - The provider was aware of and complied with the requirements of the duty of candour.
+Improvements were made to the quality of care as a result of complaints and concerns. - Patients said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - There was a clear leadership structure and staff felt supported by the management team. - The practice proactively sought feedback from staff and patients, which it acted on. - The provider was aware of and complied with the requirements of the Duty of Candour.